-The conflict between Russia and Ukraine has caused major macroeconomic disruptions that have impacted the global trade and economies.
+The conflict between Russia releases under Sections 4, 5 and Ukraine has caused major macroeconomic disruptions that have impacted the global trade and economies.
 As such increasing inflation around the globe has forced national banks to increase their interest rates, consequently impacting interest yields around the globe.
-We have assessed the impact of these measures and concluded that as of today, no material impact has been identified on our business or our ability to continue as a going concern.
+We have assessed the impact 9 of these measures and concluded that as of today, no material impact has been identified on our business or our ability to continue this Release, this Release may be raised as a going concern.